-The Score Code Export node writes the following output files, and possibly a formats catalog, to the location specified by the Output Directory property.
-These files are used as input to the %INDTD\PUBLISH\MODEL macro that creates the scoring functions.
+The Score Code Export node writes the following output files, and a format catalog, if applicable, to the location specified by the Output Directory property.
+These files are used as input to the %INDTD_PUBLISH_MODEL macro that creates the scoring functions.

 File or Folder Description score.sas SAS language score code created by SAS Enterprise Miner.
 This code can be used directly in a SAS program.
 A sample program based on the properties shown in Figure 3.3 looks like this: data testout ; set simpletest.scoredata ; %include "c:\models\simpletest\score.sas"; run; score.xml A description of the variables that are used and created by the scoring code.
 XML files are created by a machine process for the use of machine processes.
-Do not edit the XML file. function is 128.
+Do not edit the XML file.
+Restriction: The maximum number of input variables for a scoring function is 128.